 Posi Morakinyo

-Posi has done a yearlong run in the West End production of 'Tina the Musical', playing Raymond and understudying as Ike Turner.
+Posi finished his run in the West End production of 'Tina the Musical', playing Raymond and understudying as Ike Turner.
+He has been performing in the musical 'The Temptations' and is working on 'Mandela the Musical'.

 Steven Thompson